Harsheeta06/biasLens/README.md

 **BiasLens** is an AI-powered web app that detects and explains different forms of language bias—such as **gender bias**, **media bias**, and **social bias**—in text.
 It highlights the type of bias, provides explanations, suggests inclusive rewrites, and displays confidence scores.

+This proect was built as part of the Google AI in action hackathon

 ---

 ##  Features